 27.3.2 Non-availability of completion certificate of plants reported as complete reported to have been completed and commissioned.
-The details are as under:--

 Subsidy was to be paid to the beneficiaries on the basis of completion certificates issued by Block Development Officers/Technical Officers of KVIC.
 However, completion certificates were not issued/produced to Audit in the case of 17388 plants though